factomatic/factom-did-ui/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-Use the `ng build --prod` for a production build.
+Run `ng build --prod` for a production build.
+The build artifacts will be stored in the `dist/` directory.

 ## Deployments